MissStrong/ICD2O/Notes/Unit 1/Note 07 - Colours.md

 ### RGB Values

-All colours that can be displayed on a computer can be expressed using a combination of 24 zeros and ones (i.e. binary digits, or bits).
-One of the most common way of indicating a colour is to use its  red-green-blue (**RGB**) value.
+All colours that can be displayed on a computer can be expressed using a combination of 24 zeros and ones (i.e. binary digits, a.k.a. bits).
+One of the most common ways of indicating a colour is to use its red-green-blue (**RGB**) value.
 An RGB value shows how to create the colour using combinations of red, green, and blue light.
-It is often represented as a **tuple** in which each number is an 8-bit integer ranging from 0 to 255.
+It is often represented as a **tuple** in which each number is an 8-bit integer ranging from 0 (no light) to 255 (a lot of light).
 Like a coordinate, a tuple is an ordered sequence of numbers surrounded by parentheses.

 Here are the RGB values of common colours.